 Integrate with leading web single sign on systems, or facilitate authentication via Active Directory or other directory servers.

 Integrate Google Workspace with websites that have their own username and authentication mechanisms, eliminating the need for users to log in multiple times.

 If you are interested in deploying Google Workspace, but require SSO or LDAP integration, we recommend one of two solutions:

 You can use the SSO API to sync users’ names and passwords when a user sets them on your system.
-While this will not keep your users’ passwords exactly in sync, it does allow our system to have the same password as your sso.
-This also allows for increased access to our system beyond the web interface.
+While this will not keep your users’ passwords exactly in sync, it does allow our system to have the same password as your SSO.
+This also allows for increased access to system beyond the web interface.

 Google Workspace’ SAML 2.0-based SSO integration allows you to hold all your users’ accounts and passwords without the need for Google Workspace to hold any user passwords.

 Each account can currently send email to 2,000 external recipients per day to prevent abuse of our system and to help fight spam.
 If one of your mail accounts reaches the limit, the account will be temporarily unable to send mail.